 This course is an introduction to computers and computer software.
 Students will learn Microsoft Word for document processing, Microsoft Excel for spreadsheet preparation and Microsoft PowerPoint for presenting electronic presentations.
 Students will learn about e-mail for communication and the internet for research.
 Computer skills gained will be demonstrated by creating an integrated project from a different content area.
 (GRADUATION REQUIREMENT)

-C47110 (CTE) MARKETING .5 credit
+C47110 (CTE) MARKETING .5 Credit

-Grade 09-12
+Grades 10-12

 If you like to be creative (although not required) then marketing is the class for you!
 This class allows you to show your creativity and have fun all while doing activities and assignments that are completed during class time.
 Business and marketing concepts currently used in the field of marketing are stressed and learned in this semester long class.
 Computers are utilized!
 No textbooks allowed!
 Learning is required!
 Having fun is optional!

 C47210 (CTE) SPORTS MARKETING (CTE) .5 Credit Grades 10-12 \$ 15.00

 This is an introductory course which will help students develop a thorough understanding of the marketing concepts and theories that apply to sports and sporting events.
 The areas this course will cover include basic marketing, target marketing and segmentation, sponsorship, event marketing, promotions, sponsorship proposals, and sports marketing plans.
 This course will also delve into the components of promotion plans, sponsorship proposals and the key elements needed in sports marketing plans.

-C2751

-LEADERSHIP PRINCIPALS (CTE) .5 Credit Grades 10-12 \$ 15.00 Fee

-LEADERSHIP PRINCIPLES This course is recommended for students who are elected student body or class officers, organization or club presidents/officers, or are considering running for one of these offices, or would like to learn leadership skills necessary to succeed in the work force.
-Student leaders have great ambitions and enthusiasm for the school and student body, but this alone does not create success.
-This class teaches how to be an effective leader.""
-Concepts of goal setting motivation team building time management conflict resolution dealing with stress and much more are discussed.
-Students may be eligible to receive three (3) credits of concurrent enrollment at Utah Valley State College.

-Westlake High School

 81111-2 (CTE)

-MARKETING WORK EXPERIENCE May earn up to 2 credits Grades 11-12 Prerequisite: Counselor and teacher approval.
-Must be enrolled in a marketing class and maintain a "C" grade.
+MARKETING WORK EXPERIENCE

+May earn up to 2 Credits Grades 11-12 Prerequisite: Counselor and teacher approval.
+Must be enrolled in a marketing class and maintain a "C" Grades.
 Job must closely relate to subject material taught in class.
 Program offers on-the-job training which is correlated with the in-school related instruction and is designed to bridge the gap between school and work.
 The training will be directly related to the students' career goals.
 Students will have a training plan, adequate supervision by a school/district coordinator and will be paid according to state and federal labor laws.

 ENGLISH & APPLIED/ADVANCED LANGUAGE ARTS

 Lab Fee for All Classes